10 Fun Ways To Train Your Child’s Creativity

 2. Let them explore

 One of the best ways children can learn about their world is by experimenting with it.
 The child who plays in a self-made mud pit will understand where mud comes from (and bath time will be her new favorite!).
 The child who helps you water all your plants will understand how food becomes available on the dinner table (and probably want to eat kale all day).
 And a child who has access to different tools or household items can feel empowered enough to fix things around the house.
-This is a way for child’s creative development.
+This is a great way for your child’s creative development.

 3. Teach them the basics of computer code